bellalee03/gc-ai-agent-ollama/README.md

 ## Overview

-In logistics operations, RFQ emails often arrive in inconsistent formats.
+In logistics operations, RFQ emails often arrive in inconsistent and incomplete formats.

-Some emails are clear and complete.
-Others may be vague, incomplete, or written in a mix of Korean and English.
-Important details such as origin, destination, cargo type, weight, dimensions, Incoterms, hazmat status, pickup address, delivery address, or requested delivery date may be missing or unclear.
+Some emails are clearly written with all shipment details.
+Others may be vague, informal, or written in a mix of Korean and English.
+Important information such as pickup location, delivery location, cargo details, weight, dimensions, Incoterms, hazmat status, shipment mode, and requested delivery date may be missing or unclear.

-Manually reviewing each RFQ can be repetitive and time-consuming.

-**GC AI AGENT** helps automate the first review step by reading RFQ email text, extracting key information, applying logistics-specific validation rules, and organizing the request into a structured format.
+A human user usually needs to read the email carefully, understand the logistics context, determine what information is usable, decide what is missing, and prepare the request for pricing or follow-up.

+**GC AI AGENT** was built to assist with this process.

+The agent reads the RFQ email, extracts key information, applies logistics-specific judgment rules, and creates structured output that can be reviewed by a sales, operations, or pricing user.

-The goal is not to replace human pricing or sales review.
+The goal is not to replace human decision-making.

-The goal is to help users process RFQs faster, reduce manual intake work, and make follow-up easier.
+The goal is to reduce repetitive intake work and help users review RFQs faster and more consistently.

 ---